alphagov/govuk-import-export-prototype/guide/starting-to-export/move-goods-inside-the-eu.markdown

 You must keep records of proforma invoices and any customs paperwork for 4 years.

-If you’re VAT registered and in any month move goods worth over £250,000 within the EU, [make an Intrastat declaration](/guide/report-moved-goods-intrastat/when-you-must-register.html).
+If you move goods within the EU worth over £250,000 in any month, [make an Intrastat declaration](/guide/report-moved-goods-intrastat/when-you-must-register.html) if you're registered for VAT.